Creativity, thinking and listening

 Creativity is Innate

 We have only to observe children playing to notice that creativity is widespread.
-They are always exploring their environment, using imagination, creating situations and trying things out.
-It is very hard, often impossible, to predict what young children will do.
-They invent brand new responses.
+They always explore their environment, use their imagination, create situations and try things out.
+Predicting what young children will do is very hard, often impossible.
+They invent brand-new responses.
 This is creativity.

-Even where children have parents who are very punishing or restricting, they are creative.
+Even when children have parents who are very punishing or restricting, they are creative.
 They will persist even in the face of severe discouragement.
-Young children behave this way from birth so we can assume that creativity is innate.
+Young children behave this way from birth, so we can assume that creativity is innate.
 We are creative.
 Creativity is an innate part of being human.

 Intelligence is Innate

 Intelligence is a messy idea.
 One meaning is the ability to observe what is happening in a situation, decide what needs to happen and do the appropriate thing.
 In this sense, intelligence is something that we are born with.
 It is innate.

 Although people are intrinsically creative and intelligent, we do not observe ourselves and others behaving that way in every situation.